awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga6k.hw.xilinx_aws-vu9p-f1-04261818_dynamic_5_0.awsxclbin
 	```

-1. This version is more than 112x faster than the multi-threaded CPU version (!).
+1. This final version with 6 kernels and optmized synchronization is more than 130x faster than the multi-threaded CPU version (!).

-	Additional kernels can easily be added (either more 2D filter kernels or different types of kernels) until all FPGA resources are utilized or until the global memory bandwidth is saturated.

 1. Close your terminal to conclude this module.